If lead-based paint is uncovered, it's a hazard and must be removed.

 Uncovered lead-based paint is a hazard

-If lead-based paint is uncovered, it is a hazard.
-You must manage it according to the Health and Safety at Work Act 2015 (external link) .
+If lead-based paint is uncovered, it's a hazard.
+You must manage it according to the Health and Safety at Work Act.

-It is important that students and staff are not exposed to the paint while it is being removed.
+It's important that students and staff aren't exposed to the paint while it's being removed.
 For example, isolating the work site and carrying out the work outside of school hours.

 Paying to remove lead-based paint

 The costs of removing the lead-based paint must be paid from the project funds.